Xceptance/xlt-documentation/content/en/xtc/020-monitoring/20-quick-start.md

 * you need to define values for _Data Persistence_ (how long certain data, like Execution History, will be persisted), and
 * enter the _Execution Environment_ (IP addresses where monitoring scenarios are running).

-Another specialty for _Repository Configuration_ is that you can define which branch to use by specifying either its name (static branch) or determine the branch dynamically by defining a URL of a resource from which the branch name can be extracted using a regular expression. {{< TODO >}}What's the use case here?{{< /TODO >}}
+Another specialty for _Repository Configuration_ is that you can define which branch to use by specifying either its name (static branch) or determine the branch dynamically by defining a URL of a resource from which the branch name can be extracted using a regular expression.
+(This may be useful if you want to make the used test scenario code dependent on your currently deployed app version.)

 ### Quiet Periods